christian-vigh-phpclasses/Path/README.md

 - *$user* (string) : When not null, created subdirectories will be owned by the specified user.
 - *$group* (string) : When not null, created subdirectories will belong to the specified group.

+## NextUniqueFilename ##

+	$filename	=  Path::NextUniqueFilename ( $file_specifier, $specifier = 's' ) ;

+Generates a unique filename based on the specified *$file_specifier* parameter.
+The unicity of the filename is determined by a unique integer id, which will replace the *sprintf()*-like format specified in *$file_specifier*.

+The following example :

+	$filename 	=  Path::NextUniqueFilename ( 'file.%s.txt' ) ;

+will return "file.1.txt" if the current directory (ie, the one for file "file.*.txt") does not contain any filename having this naming scheme.

+If the directory already contains several files having this naming scheme, say "file.1.txt" through "file.99.txt", then the next call to NextUniqueFilename() will return "file.100.txt".

+If not format specifier has been found in the $*file_specifier* string, then ".%s" will be appended to the supplied value ; so, the following call :

+	$filename 	=  Path::NextUniqueFilename ( 'file.txt' ) ;

+will return "file.txt.1" if no files matched the mask "file.txt.*".

+The *$specifier* parameter allows you to specify a letter other than "s" for a format specifier.

+Format specifiers can include any width options, such as for *sprintf()* ; the following example :

+	$filename 	=  Path::NextUniqueFilename ( 'file.%04s.txt' ) ;

+will return "file.0001.txt".

 ## PushDirectory ##

 	Path::PushDirectory ( $directory = false ) ;